-CIVIC convinced NATO to adopt its first amends policy, providing acknowledgment of harm and financial assistance, for Afghan war victims.
-We pressed international forces to create a formal method of tracking civilian casualties and incorporate it into military operations, which they did.
+CIVIC convinced NATO to adopt its first amends policy, providing acknowledgment of harm and financial assistance, to Afghan war victims.
+We pressed international forces to create a formal method of tracking civilian casualties and to incorporate it into military operations, which they did.
 We convinced the US Congress to create its first non-monetary assistance program specifically for civilians harmed by US combat operations.